fznwebdesign/jSnake/README.md

-jSnake
+jSnake v0.1
 ======

-A hobbie project to create a jQuery snake plugin
+A hobbie project to create a jQuery snake plugin.